lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 Welcome to part two of the the post series which will hopefully cauterize the bleeding stump that is my {l kintama,Ruby Testing Quest}.

 This time, we will take a not-too-deep dive into how [RSpec][] works.
-Last time {l how-minitest-works,we looked at MiniTest}; if you haven't already read that, it might be a better place to start than this.
+Last time {l how-minitest-works,we looked at MiniTest}; if you haven't already read that, it might be {l how-minitest-works,a better place to start} than this.

 Let's get going.